-Negotiating Incentives - Castle Rock EDC (in partnership with CREP) will take the lead in filtering, guiding and acting as an advocate to potential prospects through the local, county and state incentive process.
+Negotiating Incentives - Castle Rock EDC, in partnership with CREP, will take the lead in filtering, guiding and acting as an advocate to potential prospects through the local, county and state incentive process.

-Economic Development Public Policy - Castle Rock EDC, in partnership with the CREP, will take the lead on keeping its investors and the Town informed on key economic development public policy issues via its involvement with Economic Development Council of Colorado (EDCC), Douglas County Business Alliance (DCBA) and our involvement in the Metro Denver Economic Development Corporation.
+Economic Development Public Policy - Castle Rock EDC, in partnership with CREP, will take the lead on keeping its investors and the Town informed on key economic development public policy issues via its involvement with Economic Development Council of Colorado (EDCC), Douglas County Business Alliance (DCBA) and our involvement in the Metro Denver Economic Development Corporation.

-Castle Rock EDC's 2015/2016 significant deliverables include:
+Castle Rock EDC's 2017/2018 significant deliverables and ongoing project support includes: